 It’s standard practice for us and should become standard practice for you on every project you do moving forward.

 On a side note.
-It’s important that you don’t screw your builder down on time and set them up to fail.
-All you are looking for is a commitment to the timeframe they are comfortable committing too.
+You must not screw your builder down on time and set them up to fail.
+All you are looking for is a commitment to the timeframe they are comfortable committing to.